 …there never were greed and cunning in the world yet, that did not do too much and overreach themselves.
 It is as certain as death. ~ David Copperfield

 This is the second time I’ve read David Copperfield, the first being at least ten years ago.
-I’ve also read several other works by Dickens: A Tale of Two Cities, Oliver Twist, Great Expectations, and of course A Christmas Carol.
+And I've read other works by Dickens.
 David Copperfield is a Victorian era novel with themes of romance, social justice, and prejudice particularly against children, women, and the poor.
 It was originally published serially, and the anticipation of each new installment resulted in long lines at the newsstands.
 It is the first person narrative of David Copperfield and is a Künstlerroman.

 My rating: 5 of 5 stars